ronaldvanmanen/WindowsSharp/README.md

 ### Languages and Frameworks

-DirectXSharp uses C# as its primary development language and .NET 6 as its primary target framework.
+WindowsSharp uses C# as its primary development language and .NET 6 as its primary target framework.

 ### Building

-DirectXSharp requires the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) and can be built simply with `dotnet build -c Release`.
+WindowsSharp requires the [.NET 6 SDK](https://dotnet.microsoft.com/download/dotnet/6.0) and can be built simply with `dotnet build -c Release`.

 You can reproduce what the CI environment does by running `./scripts/cibuild.cmd` on Windows.
 This will download the required .NET SDK locally and use that to build the repo; it will also run through all available actions in the appropriate order.